 The above statement is an excerpt from what is known as " The Creed".
 It is a moving manifesto that has inspired the Airstream company and Airstream owners to keep moving forward to see the best the world can offer and having this experience in the most iconic of all travel trailers.
 This concept of adventure is beautifully explored in "Alumination", the newly released, full-length documentary by filmmaker Eric Bricker.
 The film is narrated by Kate Pierson (of the B-52s).

 Nearly 90 years ago Wally Byam began his quest to produce a travel trailer possessing the finest engineering and design in order to facilitate his vision for travel and adventure.
 The film captures Wally’s vision and the innovative, adventurous spirit that has carried the iconic American brand and its community of passionate road warriors through a century of exploration.
 From never-before-seen archival footage to interviews with today’s fervent fans, "Alumination" is a deep dive into American innovation and the joy of travel.

-My final reflection would be that although this is a must see for Airstreamers, it is certainly a most interesting film for all RVer's and anyone of adventuresome ilk that has a heart for travel and an interest in the history of some of the greatest trailer adventures ever taken.
+My final reflection would be that although this is a must-see for Airstreamers, it is certainly a most interesting film for all RVer's and anyone of the adventuresome ilk that has a heart for travel and an interest in the history of some of the greatest trailer adventures ever taken.